akhilaku/Image-Classification-App-for-Blinds/README.md

-**This repository contains the codes for image classification app for blind people.**
+**This repository contains the codes for image classification app for blind people.
+You can work by including more number of classes.**